yogakurniawan/react-airbnb-navbar/README.md

-# A Practical Guide to Redux Form
+# React Next Boilerplate

-Project from live demo of Erik Rasmussen's React Alicante talk on September 29, 2017.
+A React boilerplate using Next.js